 Affordability and Multiple of Income

-A second indicator called Income to Rent, shows in 2020 the market is 15% overvalued, but still below the 2007 bubble peak (See Figure 4 below).
-Incomes are rising with average hourly earnings rose 3.6% in June, above the trend before the pandemic showing a trend of increased affordability.
+A second indicator called Income to Rent, showed in 2020 that the market is 25% overvalued, but still below the 2007 bubble peak (See Figure 4 below).
+Incomes are rising, average hourly earnings rose .58% in July, above the trend before the pandemic started showing a trend of increased affordability.

-A third indicator called price to rent ratio shows we are better than 2007.
+A third indicator called the price to rent ratio shows we are better than in 2007.
 The graph below shows we are elevated on a price to rent ratio (See Figure 5 below).
-The elevated level may be at a transitory high because of the eviction moratorium and renters leaving cities to buy.
+The elevated level may be at a transitory high because of the now expired eviction moratorium and renters leaving cities to buy.
 These two events are keeping rents low and lagging in the short term.
 The eviction moratorium put a temporary price freeze on all rents for a year.
-As these expire this month we should see rents going back to market price.
-The rent multiple was turbo charged (high price in relation to rent) last spring when people reacting to the pandemic moved from large cities (NY, San Francisco, Chicago) causing a temporary drop in rents in major cities while increasing prices in the suburbs.
+As these have expired, we should see rents going back to market price.
+The rent multiple was turbo charged (high price in relation to rent) beginning in March of 2020, when people reacting to the pandemic moved from large cities (NY, San Francisco, Chicago) causing a temporary drop in rents in major cities, while increasing prices in the suburbs.

 Multiple of Income and Rents

-The drop in large city rents while home prices shot up attributed to the temporary price to rents dispersion.
-The median national rent climbed 9.2% in the first half of 2021 and prices were up 2.3% in June alone, according to Apartment List.
-While part of the increase reflects a bounce-back in prices that dropped earlier in the pandemic, the real-estate firm says rents are now higher than if they had stayed on their pre-Covid track.
-Boise City, Idaho, and Riverside rents have risen more than 10% year-over-year.
+The drop in large city rents while home prices shot up, is attributed to the temporary price to rent dispersion.
+Zillow recently reported that “Typical U.S. rents grew 9.2% year-over-year in July… The ZIllow Observed Rent Index (ZORI) in July was 2.9% ($52) higher than where it would have been if the last roughly 18 months had been more ‘normal’.”
 Surveys by the New York Fed and Fannie Mae suggest renters are braced for further hikes of 7% to 10% in the coming year.
-This is due to expiring moratorium, expiring leases and rental inventory decreases.
-If mortgage rates stay down, and rental inventory continues to decrease causing rents to increase over the next 1-2 years, home purchases will become more favorable over rents going into 2022.
-This is reinforced by Goldman Sachs prediction of low probability of a crash in next two years (Figure 6)
+This is due to the expired moratorium, expiring leases and rental inventory decreases.
+If mortgage rates stay down, and rental inventory continues to decrease, causing rents to increase over the next 1-2 years, home purchases will become more favorable over rents going into 2022.
+This is reinforced by Goldman Sachs' prediction of low probability of a crash in the next two years (Figure 6).

-Rental occupancy nationally through Q4 was at 96% (See Figure 3) and according to American Homes 4 Rent, the occupancy nationally was at 98% through March.
-ATTOM’s 2020 Single-Family Rental Market report reveals that the annual gross rental yield (annual rent income divided by the average purchase price of single-family homes) is projected at 8% for 2021, 8.4% for 2020, which is down slightly from the 8.6% average of 2019.
+Rental occupancy nationally was recorded at 96.9%, (See Figure 3) and according to the National Apartment Association, rents have climbed 10% in 65 of the 150 largest metros, and at least 15% in 22 metros.
 As current leases expire, rents will go up.
 To afford higher rent payments, more people are giving up independence to afford more space.
 There has been a 35% increase in friends, parents, children, siblings and grandparents renting together.
 Approximately 15% of people who rented or bought homes between April and June of last year planned to have multiple generations living there per WSJ and NAR.
 That is up from 11% of those who bought between July 2019 and March 2020, and the highest level in survey data going back to mid-2012.
-To afford the higher rent on larger homes Millennials are renting with friends and GenXers are creating multi-gen households by putting in garage apartments and backyard houses for elderly parents.
+To afford the higher rent on larger homes, Millennials are renting with friends and GenXers are creating multi-gen households by putting in-garage apartments and backyard houses for elderly parents.
+As rents continue to increase and mortgage rates remain low, First American reports that “House-Buying power, how much one can buy based on changes in income and interest rates, increased by 6.8 percent in June compared with a year ago.”
+Even though nominal house prices are significantly over that of the housing boom peak, real house-buying power adjusted house prices remain 42% below the 2006 market peak.
+Since the 2006 boom in unadjusted prices, the average 30-year fixed mortgage rate fell by around 3.3 percentage points, from 6.32% to 2.98%.
+Over the same period, nominal household income increased by 55%, contributing to the 129% higher house-buying power in June, compared to 2006.

 The Bottom Line